EarthScope/ispaq/README.md

 #
 ```
 **Metric** aliases can be any of one of the predefined options or any user created *alias: metric* combination,
 where *metric* can be a single metric name or a comma separated list of valid metric names.
+Aliases cannot be
+combinations of other aliases.
 Example, "myMetrics: num_gaps, sample_mean, cross_talk".

 **Station_SNCL** aliases are user created *alias: network.station.location.channel* combinations.
 Station SNCLs